awsdocs/aws-iot-docs/developerguide/mqtt.md

 + On rare occasions, the message broker might resend the same logical PUBLISH message with a different packet ID\.
 + The message broker does not guarantee the order in which messages and ACK are received\.

-You connect to AWS IoT Core over MQTT by using one of the [AWS IoT Device and Mobile SDKs ](iot-sdks.md)\.
+You connect to AWS IoT Core over MQTT by using one of the [AWS IoT device and mobile SDKs ](iot-sdks.md)\.
 For an example of how to connect to AWS IoT Core with MQTT, see the `basicPubSub` sample in the [Python SDK](https://github.com/aws/aws-iot-device-sdk-python)\.
-The other [AWS IoT SDKs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdks.htm) have similar sample apps\.
+The other [AWS IoT SDKs](iot-sdks.md) have similar sample apps\.

-For more information about authentication and port mappings for MQTT messages, see [Protocols, Port Mappings, and Authentication](protocols.md#protocol-port-mapping)\.
+For more information about authentication and port mappings for MQTT messages, see [Protocols, port mappings, and authentication](protocols.md#protocol-port-mapping)\.